-This year, we have one good reason to be excited about the pollen season.
+This year, we have another good reason to be excited about the pollen season.

-In this article, we offer a quick overview on pollen, give you the full brief on this new feature now available via our API, and dive into a few use cases on how to use pollen data.
+Here is a quick overview on pollen, to give you the full brief on this new feature now available via API.
+Dive into a few use cases on how to use pollen data.
 Keep reading!

 General Facts about Pollen: Info, Impact & Numbers

 Pollen comes from grass, weed or trees.

 Different climates and plants create variations in the pollen seasons from countries to countries.